explorerlxz/Reverse-Engineering/Practical Reverse Engineering/Readme.md

  - `Surreptitious Software: Obfuscation, Watermarking, and Tamperproofi ng for Software Protection`, by Christian Collberg and Jasvir Nagra (Addison-Wesley Professional, 2009)

-## Not found books

- - `Linkers and Loaders`, by John Levine (Morgan Kaufmann, 1999)
- - `What Makes It Page?
-The Windows 7 (x64) Virtual Memory Manager`, by Enrico Martignetti (CreateSpace Independent Publishing Platform, 2012)
- - `Surreptitious Software: Obfuscation, Watermarking, and Tamperproofi ng for Software Protection`, by Christian Collberg and Jasvir Nagra (Addison-Wesley Professional, 2009)